CartoDB/Windshaft-cartodb/docs/named_maps.md

 number | can only contain numerical representation css_color | can only contain color names or hex-values

-Placeholder default values will be used whenever new values are not provided as options at the time of creation on the client.
+Placeholder default values will be used whenever new values are not provided as options, at the time of creation on the client.
 They can also be used to test the template by creating a default version with new options provided.

-When using templates, be very careful about your selections as they can give broad access to your data if they are defined losely.
+When using templates, be very careful about your selections as they can give broad access to your data if they are defined loosely.

 #### Call